Tenants by the Entirety vs. Joint Tenants With Rights of Survivorship

 Regardless of their shares, all tenants are entitled to the use, possession, and enjoyment of the entire property.

 When one owner dies, the surviving owner or owners immediately become the new owners of the property, similar to tenants by the entirety.
 The property passes outside probate rather than to the deceased owner's heirs-at-law or beneficiaries under the terms of his will or living trust.

 But joint tenants are not considered a single legal entity as tenants by the entirety are.
 If one owner is sued, a judgment creditor can force liquidation of the property to satisfy the judgment.
-Of course, the tenants who are not parties to the lawsuit or debt must be compensated for their shares of the property.
-They would not lose their investments; the judgment creditor has no right to their interests in the asset.
+The tenants who are not parties to the lawsuit or debt must be compensated for their shares of the property.
+They would not lose their investments because the judgment creditor has no right to their interests in the asset.

 This type of ownership can be used with bank and investment accounts, stocks, bonds, business interests, and real estate.
 It's not typically the default form of holding the title when an asset is held by two or more people.
 They would usually take ownership as "tenants in common" unless they specifically choose this type of arrangement.